 Even without these negative emotions, a person may simply want to keep their home and work lives separate.
 However, if they have to use video calls, these worlds collide.

 As with anything that requires a person to stare at a screen for extended periods, video calls can cause headaches.
-Studies have demonstrated a link between headaches and mental health issues, so anything that causes or exacerbates headaches can potentially adversely affect mental health.

 In an in-person meeting, everything happens in real time.
 That is to say, there is no lag.
 Video calls often have a lag, which is where there is a delay between someone saying something and the other person receiving the message.
 This delay can cause frustration as people may end up talking over each other due to not being able to tell whose “turn” it is to speak.